Vali-Cyber/SecurityPerf/README.md

 # Prerequisites

 To use SecurityPerf, you need two Linux VMs that have the latest Docker engine and python3 installed.
+One of the VMs must have SSH installed.
+SecurityPerf uses password-based SSH authentication to log in to VMs.

 The requirements.txt file provides the python dependencies required to run SecurityPerf.
-You can install the dependencies with `pip3 install -r requirements.txt` One of the VMs must have SSH installed.
-SecurityPerf uses password-based SSH authentication to log in to VMs.
+You can install the dependencies with:

+`pip3 install -r requirements.txt`

 # How It Works